Updated June 2024, Dec. 16, 2024 , Nov. 14. 2025; Feb. 4/26

 Examples

-• I keep delaying bedtime, and getting up when I should.
+- I keep delaying bedtime, and delaying getting up when I should.

-• I put everything off, in the fantasy that everything will go my way later
+- I put everything off, in the double fantasy that 1) everything will go my way later and 2) because time is not filled up with stuff to do. (when time is stuffed with stuff to do).

-• I think of some easy thing I can do or solve before I do anything, or even say my point of view.
+- I think of some easy thing I can do or solve before I do anything (I check the kitchen before I put away a dish).